Open Circle

 Evidence of effectiveness

-Results from a quasi-experimental study published in 2007 supported the effectiveness of Open Circle for elementary school students.
-This evaluation included 154 students in grade 4 in urban and suburban schools (white = 69%, Black = 17%, Latinx= 10%).
-This evaluation found that students who participated in the program showed significantly greater teacher-reported improvements in both social skills and problem behaviors (e.g., externalizing problems, internalizing problems, hyperactivity) than students in the control group (outcomes reported 9 months after baseline).
+Results from a quasi-experimental evaluation published in 2007 supported the effectiveness of Open Circle for elementary school students.
+This evaluation included 154 students in grade 4 in urban and suburban schools (69% white, 17% Black/African American, 10% Latinx).
+This evaluation found that students who participated in the program showed significantly greater teacher-reported improvements in both social skills and problem behaviors (e.g., externalizing problems, internalizing problems, hyperactivity) than students in the control group (outcomes reported nine months after baseline).
 These findings were especially true for students attending urban schools.

 /